andrezero/ng.cx.ua/README.md

 > AngularJS service(s) for browser detection.
 Digest friendly.

+## WARNING: This code is not maintained

+Very obvious - but due - WARNING.
+Back in 2004 my team at [EF Class](https://class.ef.com/) was embarking in the great adventure of Open Source, making components like this one available to everyone.
+Time flies, the world revolves, yada yada.
+Good memories!

+**Tip:** you should [avoid user agent detection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Browser_detection_using_the_user_agent#avoiding_user_agent_detection) :-).
+We knew it weel back then!
+This exercise - including its 300+ real world UA strings tests - proved the point that UA detection has severe limitations, and you should do feature detection instead.

 Patterns were taken from https://github.com/g13n/ua.js/blob/master/src/ua.js but implementation was optimized for minimal foot-print and overhead:
 - RegExps are created only if invoked
 - Results cached, only detects once

-Unit tests cover 300+ real world UA strings.
-This exercise proves the point that UA detection has severe limitations and you should do feature detection instead.

 ## Getting Started